 8. Lisa Selby, Extend-Impend-Fortify, 2012, Wood, decorative radiator protectors, dyed eco roof insulation wool and hinges

-‘My work begins with found objects from the domestic environment, my sculptural forms revitalise and re-conceive their function; the imperfect copies then being estranged from their originals.
-The fragility and impermanence of my work evokes images of vulnerable homely spaces; creating the lingering sentiment of failure and melancholy through my use of delicate materials, poised to fall and domestic liquids, left to evaporate.’
+'My work begins with found objects from the domestic environment, my sculptural forms revitalise and re-conceive their function; the imperfect copies then being estranged from their originals.
+The fragility and impermanence of my work evoke images of vulnerable homely spaces; creating the lingering sentiment of failure and melancholy through my use of delicate materials, poised to fall and domestic liquids left to evaporate.'

 9. Lucy Tomlins, Tangential Status, 2013, Gold-plated bronze'

-‘My work is firmly rooted in the everyday and directly references the material objects of our society.
+'My work is firmly rooted in every day and directly references the material objects of our society.
 Remaking the ready-made, I draw on the very specific cultural references and symbolic qualities imbued in the original object but not the object itself.
 The remaking materially shifts the subject, removing any unproductive associations.
-Through formal and material transformative decisions and juxtapositions I am able to play with uncanny relationships between seemingly disparate materials and things.
+Through formal and material transformative decisions and juxtapositions, I am able to play with uncanny relationships between seemingly disparate materials and things.

 10. Jiho Won, Two Flag, 2012, Cable ties and scaffolding net

 'My recent projects are focused on two strong symbols of a national group, flags and anthems.
 Long used as a tool to keep patriotism alive in a group of people they also draw clear lines between groups.
 Where most existing art about conflict tends to focus on depicting the horrors of war, my work instead aims to explore the ways in which art is more directly involved in social turmoil by questioning more fundamental examples.'